 File Policies allow you to enforce a wide range of automated processes using the cloud provider's APIs.
 Policies can be set to provide continuous compliance scans, legal eDiscovery tasks, DLP for sensitive content shared publicly, and many more use cases.
-Cloud App Security can monitor any file type based on more than 20 metadata filters (for example, access level, file type).
+Defender for Cloud Apps can monitor any file type based on more than 20 metadata filters (for example, access level, file type).

 Supported file types

-Cloud App Security's built-in DLP engines perform content inspection by extracting text from all common file types (100+) including Office, Open Office, compressed files, various rich text formats, XML, HTML, and more.
+The Defender for Cloud Apps built-in DLP engines perform content inspection by extracting text from all common file types (100+) including Office, Open Office, compressed files, various rich text formats, XML, HTML, and more.